steelbrain/linter/README.md

 - linter-xmllint - Linter plugin for XML, using xmllint.
 - linter-shellcheck - Linter plugin for SublimeLinter provides an interface to shellcheck.
 - linter-ruby - Linter plugin for ruby, using ruby -wc.
-- linter-rubocop - Linter plugin for Ruby, using rubocop.
 - linter-rst - Linter plugin for reStructuredText, using docutils.
 - linter-pylint - Linter plugin for python, using pylint.
 - linter-pyflakes - Linter plugin for python, using pyflakes.